Volzy/design-checklist/README.md

 - [ ] How does this look like on tablet/desktop (in case of mobile first approach)
 - [ ] How does tihs look like on mobile (in case of desktop first/only approach)

+### CTAs
+- [ ] Consistency on "save" actions.
+Either always click a "submit" button or always auto-save.

 ### Viewport
 - [ ] First section doesn't take up whole viewport height size _(at least give user an indication that more is to come by scrolling/clicking)_.